 - Manage your finances regularly.

-Also keep in mind that you may not need as much money in retirement as recommended.
+Also, keep in mind that you may not need as much money in retirement as recommended.
 For example, you may plan to live a frugal lifestyle where your monthly expenses are extremely low.
 If your needs and expenses are fairly low, you do not need to have millions and millions of dollars saved for retirement.
 So keep the lifestyle you plan to live in retirement in mind when determining if you’re behind the curve.

 If you want to remember this article, pin it to your favorite Pinterest board.